 Co-authors from individual countries should be active ESPN or ERA-EDTA members.
-The representatives of the national registries are contacted by email to propose colleagues from their societies with special expertise and interest in individual publication projects, following a process of review, discussion and decision organized at the national level.
+The representatives of the national registries are contacted by email, including a cc to the president of the national societies, to propose colleagues from their societies with special

-- 5) Any ESPN or ERA-EDTA member who presents an idea for a new analysis accepted by the Registry committee and subsequently provides an important contribution to the realization of the project is eligible for authorship. - 6) Experts from other specialties can be invited for a co-authorship.
-The decision on the need of experts is made by first author on the paper, together with the executive committee of the Registry, and the last author on the paper.
-This can be at maximum one specialist from an ESPN or ERA-EDTA working group or one supervisor of a fellow who joined the Registry for an internship and is first author on paper.
-These authorships do not count as national authorships.
+- expertise and interest in individual publication projects, following a process of review, discussion and decision organized at the national level. - 5) Any ESPN or ERA-EDTA member who presents an idea for a new analysis accepted by the registry committee and subsequently provides an important contribution to the realization of the project is eligible for authorship. - 6) Experts from other specialties can be invited for a co-authorship.
+The decision on the need of experts is made by first author on the paper, together with the executive committee of the registry, and the last author on the paper.

-In general, a draft of the paper is made by the first author of the paper, together with the coordinator of the Registry and the director of the ERA-EDTA Registry, often in collaboration with the executive committee or with the last author of the paper.
+In general, a draft of the paper is made by the first author of the paper, together with the coordinator of the registry and the director of the ERA-EDTA registry, often in collaboration with the executive committee or with the last author of the paper.
 This draft is distributed to all members of the working group for comments and suggestions.
 If possible a meeting is arranged during the ESPN or IPNA conference to discuss the contents of the paper.

 Exceptions in the allocation of authorships may occur in case of reviews, brief reports, or letters to the editor.
-For such exceptions approval is needed from the executive committee of the ESPN/ERA-EDTA Registry.
+For such exceptions approval is needed from the executive committee of the ESPN/ERA-EDTA registry.
 Furthermore, if the number of authors is restricted by a journal, it might be possible that some authors are asked to join in a so-called collaborator group.
 The choice of those to be included in the collaborator group will depend on the size of their contribution to the paper.